 We urge team supervisors to make teams that are composed of just people from the same household and/or class cohort.
-If you intend to register a team comprised of people from different households, make sure to meet virtually and use contactless methods when dropping things off or receiving things.
+If you intend to register a team comprised of people from different households, we recommend that they meet virtually and use contactless methods when dropping things off or receiving things.